wodowiesel/SDRFunk/README.md

 You can use an LNA for improving signal-strength or Bias-T (12V vertical or 18 V horizontal) setup for satellites @ 10-12 GHz.

-- I use the NESDR SMART dongle with a LNA (5V)
+- I use the NooElec NESDR SMART dongle with LNA (usb 5V)

 ___